kubernetes/enhancements/keps/sig-node/5233-node-readiness-gates/README.md

 ##### Unit tests

-- API validation for the new `NodeSpec.readinessGates` field.
-- Node Controller logic for taint-management based on `status.Conditions`.
+- Node Controller logic for taint-management based on `status.Conditions` and `readiness.k8s.io/` taints.
-- Verify readinessGates evaluation logic.
+- Verify the controller's logic for adding annotations after taint removal.

 ##### Integration tests

-* Test node registration with gates defined.
+* Test node registration with initial `readiness.k8s.io/` taints.
-* Test pod scheduling being blocked when gates are not met.
+* Test pod scheduling being blocked when readiness taints are present.
-* Test pod scheduling succeeding when gates transition to `True`.
+* Test that the controller removes the readiness taint when the corresponding condition becomes `True`.
+* Test that the controller adds the correct annotation after removing the taint.
+* Test that the controller does not re-add a taint after it has been removed.
 * Test existing scenarios with standard taints eg., `not-ready:NoExecute` for node timeout.

 ##### e2e tests